 Short Fiction entries run under 4,000 words.

-Poetry should be single-spaced and include no more than five poems.
+Poetry should include no more than five poems.

 For examples of previously published artwork, please visit http://www.hoppermag.org/visual/